-Note:

-A minimum of 15 additional hours of specified course work must be completed for a student to receive a second Associate degree.
+Note: A minimum of 15 additional hours of specified course work must be completed for a student to receive a second Associate degree.
 The 15 hours must be selected from the major requirements for the second degree and be approved by the appropriate Dean.

-\ Note: Students must make a "C" or better in English Composition I, English Composition II, and the required math course (either Intermediate Algebra or College Algebra) to receive an Associate in Applied Science Degree from ANC.
+\ Note: Students must make a "C" or better in English Composition I, English Composition II, and College Algebra to receive an Associate in Applied Science Degree from ANC.